trappaly/StressLess/frontend/public/help.md

 3. Click the sign in button above the sign up page to sign in
 4. Enter your email and password to sign in

-# How Do I Sign Out?

-Unfortunately, this feature isn’t currently implemented

 # How Do I Change Visibility Settings?

 1. You can view the app in either dark or light mode
 2. To change the mode, locate the icon is located in the upper right corner of the app that displays either a moon or sun and click on it
 3. If you click the sun icon, the app will change to light mode
 4. If you click the moon icon, the app will change to dark mode

 <!-- Section: preference -->
 # User Preferences Survey